Improving instrumental variable estimators with post-stratification: Alternative post-stratification strategies

 If we are willing to possibly incur some further bias (beyond the normal bias of an IV estimator), we could decrease the weight of those strata with fewer compliers to potentially achieve precision gains by avoiding the weak instrument problem.
 In this section we discuss two strategies for achieving this that build upon post-stratification.
 The first strategy is to outright prune those strata with few compliers, similar to trimming an observational study of hard-to-match units.
 The second strategy is to weight strata roughly proportional to complier prevalence or CACE estimator precision.

 The $IV_w$ estimator already drops strata when $\widehat{f}_g = 0$ and, as we will see in the simulation study, even this limited pruning can stabilize the overall estimator.
 If, however, $\widehat{f}_g \approx 0$ then we would include the stratum estimate of $\widehat{\ITT}_g/\widehat{f}_g$, which will be quite unstable due to the small denominator, in the overall weighted average.
 We can avoid including such unstable estimates by thresholding at something other than exactly 0.
-For example, we could drop any strata with estimated compliance less than 2\% (or any threshold of our choosing); we call this estimator the ``Drop-Small-Strata'' (DSS) estimator.
+For example, we could drop any strata with estimated proportion of compliers less than 2\% (or any threshold of our choosing); we call this estimator the ``Drop-Small-Strata'' (DSS) estimator.
 An alternative version of this estimator, which we call the ``Drop-Small-F'' (DSF) estimator, drops any stratum from the estimator where we fail the weak instrument test \citep{Stock:2005} for that stratum based on the F statistic for the importance of $Z$ in predicting $D$.
 In particular, following common practice for IV estimation, we drop those strata where $F < 10$.

-Dropping strata with low compliance has two benefits: first, we avoid unstable and potentially very large estimates from the low-compliance strata.
+Dropping strata with low proportion of compliers has two benefits: first, we avoid unstable and potentially very large estimates from the low-compliance strata.
 In other words, we focus our weighted average of ITT estimates on those strata with more compliers, and thus on those with more information on the treatment effect of compliers.
 Second, we avoid odd behavior in the two-sided noncompliance case when $\widehat{f}_g < 0$.
-Without dropping such strata, for a stratum with $\widehat{f}_g < 0$ we would be including an estimate of ITT in the overall average that depends on an overabundance of always-takers in the control side, and a sign flip, neither of which have anything to do with treatment impact for the compliers in the stratum.
+For a stratum with $\widehat{f}_g < 0$, the estimate of the ITT is a function of the overabundance of always-takers in the control side, and a sign flip due to the negative compliance rate, neither of which have anything to do with treatment impact for the compliers in the stratum.
+Given this observation, we introduce the Drop-Small-Strata-less-than-0 (DSS0) estimator, which just drops all strata with $\hat{f}_g \leq 0$.

 For an alternate approach, consider that post-stratification is a weighted average of subgroup estimates.
 We saw that we weighted the CACE estimates for $\widehat{\CACE}_{\text{IV-w}}$ by the estimated number of compliers within each stratum, and the component parts of $\widehat{\CACE}_{\text{IV-a}}$ by the number of individuals within each stratum.
 We might naturally wonder about other weightings of these component parts.
 In particular, we might weight by the (estimated) precision of each strata using a Precision Weighted IV estimator (PWIV).
 The PWIV estimator has a form similar to $\widehat{\CACE}_{\text{IV-w}}$ but weights by the (Bloom) estimated precision of each stratum: